Pompeo: US to Seek Accountability for Khashoggi Murder

 Khashoggi was killed when he visited the Saudi consulate in Istanbul, Turkey in October.
 Initially Saudi Arabia said he safely left the site on his own, but later admitted he was killed there in what Saudi officials called a rogue operation.

-Turkey said the order to kill the Washington Post journalist came from the highest levels of the Saudi government but Saudi officials maintain it was not ordered by the Saudi crown prince.
+Turkey said the order to kill the Washington Post journalist came from the highest levels of the Saudi government but Saudi officials maintain it was not ordered by Saudi Crown Prince Mohammed bin Salman.

+"We will continue to have a conversation with the crown prince and the Saudis about ensuring the accountability is full and complete with respect to the unacceptable murder of Jamal Khashoggi," Pompeo said earlier Sunday after a meeting in Doha with Qatari Foreign Minister Sheikh Mohammed bin Abdulrahman Al Thani.

-Pompeo is currently in the Qatari capital of Doha, following stops in Jordan, Iraq, Egypt, Bahrain, and the United Arab Emirates during a weeklong trip of the Middle East.
-He is due to travel to Saudi Arabia as well.
+Pompeo flew to Riyadh after meetings in the Qatari capital of Doha, following stops in Jordan, Iraq, Egypt, Bahrain, and the United Arab Emirates during a weeklong trip of the Middle East.

-During the joint press conference with al-Thani, Pompeo urged the gulf countries to end a political rift in which Doha has been boycotted by neighboring former allies for months.
+During the earlier joint press conference with al Thani, Pompeo also urged the Gulf countries to end a political rift in which Doha has been boycotted by neighboring former allies for months.

 "President Trump and I both believe the ongoing dispute in the region has gone on too long," Pompeo said.

-The U.S., which appeared initially to support the boycott when it began in 2017, has since been unsuccessful in negotiating between Qatar and the Gulf Cooperation council (GCC).
-All six member states of the GCC (Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates) are United States allies.
+The U.S., which appeared initially to support the boycott when it began in 2017, has since been unsuccessful in negotiating between Qatar and the Gulf Cooperation Council (GCC).
+All six member states of the GCC (Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates) are U.S. allies.

 "We're hopeful that unity in the GCC will increase in the days and weeks and months ahead," Pompeo said.